-Ian has been a member of the RNLI for many years and more recently got to know some of the volunteers whilst using the RNLI’s gym facilities in Poole as part of the rehab after a knee operation.
+Ian has been a member of the RNLI for years and came to know some of the volunteers whilst using the RNLI’s gym facilities in Poole as part of the rehab after a knee injury.
 Those conversations and exposure to the charities' buildings and messages re-kindled the thought of creating a project that would pay back far beyond the relatively small annual contribution of his personal membership.

 Fast forward a few years and Elliot Brown has endowed itself with the perfect credentials to start a meaningful conversation with the RNLI.
 Elliot Brown watches are widely regarded as the ‘go-to’ watch for blue light services and military operators, they’re built up to a standard that makes them totally fit for purpose and the story resonated with the values of the RNLI.

 Back in his days as Animal co-founder, he was instrumental in launching what became a highly regarded collaboration to raise money for surfers Against Sewage and that thought was re-kindled during exposure to the volunteers at the RNLI gym.
-“Several years ago we began speaking with the RNLI, the meeting of minds was obvious and the collaboration recently gained the green light.”
+“We began speaking with the RNLI, the meeting of minds was obvious and the collaboration gained the green light.”

 The design of the watches presented a tough challenge.
 We’re not fans of slapping a logo onto something and making it the subject of a rather shallow marketing campaign.
 No… our ambition was to create two watches that would not only do the relationship justice but to create objects so beautifully considered that they’d become long term reference points.